Experimental review on Majorana zero-modes in hybrid nanowires: Quantization of Majorana conductance

+In contrast to InAs nanowire, InSb nanowire has an intrinsic p-type doping surface, and hence its conducting channels are confined in the core region~\cite{Gul2015}.
+Electron transport is much less scattered in the InSb nanowire junction.
+As shown in Figs.~\ref{Fig6} (a) and (b), quantized conductance staircases from InSb tunneling devices are evident demonstrated~\cite{Weperen2013, Kammhuber2016}.
+With the high-quality ballistic constriction, Andreev conductance doubling has also been observed in metal-InSb-superconductor junctions [see Fig.~\ref{Fig6}(c) from Ref.~\cite{Zhang2017}].
+With the development of full-epitaxial InSb/Al nanowire and shadow junction growing technology~\cite{Gazibegovic2017}, even better quality devices have been made.
+In these devices, the hard-gap spectrum in the low-transmission regime and the conductance doubling in the high-transmission regime have been both observed [Fig.~\ref{Fig6} (d)].
+However, zero-energy states with convincing quantized conductance are still missing in hybrid nanowires so far, although large-conductance peaks can be observed in InSb-nanowire devices with the help of parameter-tuning~\cite{ZhangH2021}.

-Nearly quantized conductance plateau has also been measured in a different but relevant system, i.e., a vortex zero mode in an iron-based superconductor~\cite{Zhu2020}.
-Emergent zero-energy modes in the cores of FeTe\textsubscript{0.55}Se\textsubscript{0.45} superconductor vortices are probed by a scanning tunneling microscopy tip.
+Interestingly, nearly quantized conductance plateaus have been reported in a different but relevant system, i.e., vortex zero modes in iron-based superconductors~\cite{Chen2019cpl, Zhu2020}.
+Emergent zero-energy modes in the cores of ferromagnetic-superconductor vortices are probed by a scanning-tunneling-microscopy tip.
 The tunneling transmission can be varied by adjusting the tip-sample distance.
-As the tunneling conductance above the gap increases, the peak-height of the zero-energy vortex mode is found to saturate at a value that is close to or equal to $2e^2/h$.
+As the tunneling conductance above the gap increases, the peak height of the zero-energy vortex mode is found to saturate at a value that is close to or equal to $2e^2/h$.

-Though it is still too early to attribute the quantized conductance plateau to Majorana physics conclusively, the advances made in material growth, device fabrication, and characterization can facilitate Majorana research and its potential application.